MikeEjike/Plotly-challenge/README.md

 3. Display the sample metadata, i.e., an individual's demographic information.

-4. Display each key-value pair from the metadata JSON object somewhere on the page.

 ![hw](Images/hw03.png)

-5. Update all of the plots any time that a new sample is selected.
+- Should update all of the plots any time that a new sample is selected.